aabs/aabs.github.io/_posts/2020-07-08-fisher-plug-in-template.markdown

 ---
 layout: post
-title: A fisher plugin github repo template
+title: A GitHub repo template for creating Fisher plugins
 ---

-Fishdots has grown to the size that it's taking up too much space, and takes too long during startup.
-So, I've started work on a rewrite, based on the standard approach for autoloading and the approach recommended by the fisher plugin manager.
-That means a whole bunch of new repos, and probably a lot of refactoring of fishdots.
+Fishdots has grown so much that it's taking up too much space, and shell load time is getting unweildy.
+So, I've started a rewrite, based on the standard approach for autoloading using the plugin layout recommended by [fisher plugin manager](https://github.com/jorgebucaran/fisher).
+That means a whole bunch of new repos, and probably some refactoring for fishdots.

 I've created a [Fisher plugin template](https://github.com/aabs/fisher-plugin) to use as the basis for each of the plugins I rewrite.